-8: Goal EC 3 Policies and Tasks - EC 3.1 Expand Renewable Energy: Promote t - - of renewable energy sources such as solar, wi nd power an id waste energ y to meet current iture demand.
-I 1 No. Actions Who When Recommended Priority A Encourage and support the generation, transmission and use of locally distributed renewable energy.
+Table 8: Goal EC 3 Policies and Tasks

+Policy EC 3.1 Expand Renewable Energy: Promote the generation, transmission and use of a range of renewable energy sources such as solar, wind power and waste energy to meet current and future demand.

+No. Actions Who When Recommended Priority Α Encourage and support the generation, transmission and use of locally distributed renewable energy.
 Advocate at the regional and state level for upgrades to the existing power grid so that it can support renewable energy production and transmission.
 CC, CA, CM, CED, COMM Long-term High (unfunded) В Evaluate incentives that promote the inclusion of solar power with commercial, industrial, and residential development.
 CC, CM, PWE, CED, outside agencies Near-term High (unfunded) С Establish a Green Energy and Building Fund to provide incentives to increase building electrification conversions and battery storage.
 CC, CM, PWE, CED, outside agencies Medium- term High Medium (unfunded) D Reduce the City Hall footprint from three floors to two floors.
-CC, CM, CED, CA Near-term (2021-2025) High (funded) Policy EC 3.2 Promote Energy Efficiency and Conservatio l ergy and - vation of available resources in the design, constru •. e facilities, infrastructure and equipment.
-No. Actions Who When Recommended Priority A → Work with all utility providers to raise awareness about existing rebate and assistance programs that will increase energy conservation CC, CM, CED, outside agencies Near-term (2021-2025) High в → Work with utilities to explore strategies to reduce GHG emissions in multifamily housing.
-CED, outside agencies Near-term (2021-2025) High с → If necessary, consider financially subsidizing the RHSP to promote energy conservation for rental properties.
+CC, CM, CED, CA Near-term (2021-2025) High (funded)

+Policy EC 3.2 Promote Energy Efficiency and Conservation: Promote efficient use of energy and conservation of available resources in the design, construction, maintenance and operation of public and private facilities, infrastructure and equipment.

+No. Actions Who When Recommended Priority Α Work with all utility providers to raise CC, CM, Near-term High awareness about existing rebate and assistance CED, (2021-2025) programs that will increase energy outside conservation agencies В Work with utilities to explore strategies to CED, Near-term High reduce GHG emissions in multifamily housing. outside (2021-2025) agencies С If necessary, consider financially subsidizing the CC, CM, Near-term High RHSP to promote energy conservation for CED (2021-2025) rental properties.
 Alternatively, increase rental housing licensing fees.
-CC, CM, CED Near-term (2021-2025) High
+NOTE: Cumulatively, Items A. B. & C have the potential to lower energy bills for low-inc ome households.